 Do You Make These Mistakes In Documentary Funding?

-1. Not having a trailer – There’s nothing that can catapult or doom a documentary fundraising effort like a trailer.
+1. Not having a trailer – There’s nothing that can catapult or doom a documentary funding effort like a trailer.
 If you have a fantastic trailer that moves people emotionally, your chances for donations dramatically improve.

-There’s a saying in fundraising: if you ask for money you’ll get advice, if you ask for advice you’ll get money.
-Make it your priority to listen and engage with the potential donors.
+There’s a saying in documentary funding: if you ask for money, you’ll get advice.
+If you ask for advice, you’ll get money.
+Make it your priority to listen and engage with potential donors.
 Find out THEIR needs and interests.
-Do a lot of listening and try to figure out if your project is a natural fit with the person or organization FIRST before asking for money.
-For example, get their advice on how you should proceed with your project or who they would suggest you contact for support.
+Do a lot of listening and figure out if your project is a natural fit with the person or organization FIRST before asking for money.
+For example, get their advice on how to proceed with your project or who they would suggest you contact for support.
 Build trust and give the person time to understand what you’re trying to accomplish.
 The goal is to get them thinking about you and your project in a positive way!

 5. Going it alone – Don’t make a mistake I did when I first started making documentaries, and try and do the documentary funding thing alone.
 Having a documentary funding team makes the fundraising process MUCH more straightforward, especially if you are inexperienced with the fundraising process.
 Get some “gray hair” on your team and people who have connections in the business world.
 Expanding your field of influence can significantly boost your fundraising success.

 The biggest mistake is letting the documentary funding process bog you down.
 There is always a way to find money!
 Use those brilliant creative skills you were born with to “think outside the box” and develop fundraising ideas unique to YOUR project.
 If you want more information on how to make a documentary, you might want to check out: Selling Your Documentary To Netflix.
 (This is an affiliate link.
 While we do get paid to promote, we LOVE Faith’s training.
 We hope you will too.)